7 Strategies to Avoid Data Loss from Natural Disaster

 Only 1 in 4 small companies says they’re prepared for a major natural disaster

 One year after Superstorm Sandy slammed the coasts of New York, New Jersey and Connecticut, Wakefield Research conducted a survey of businesses in the impacted area.
-Shockingly, even after those businesses had witnessed first-hand what a natural disaster could do, only 22% of them felt they were adequately prepared for another storm.
+Shockingly, even after those businesses had witnessed first-hand what a natural disaster could do, only 22% of them said felt they were adequately prepared for another storm.

 30% of surveyed businesses said they’d never recover data